Thiruvazhmarban temple

 Thiruvazhmarban is believed to have appeared to the Saptarishis, the seven sages, and to Udayanangai, the mother of Nammalvar.
 The place is the birthplace of Nammalvar, one of the twelve Alvar saints in Vaishnava philosophy.
 The temple follows Thenkalai tradition of worship.
 Six daily rituals and many yearly festivals are held at the temple, of which the ten-day Chittirai Brahmotsavam during the Tamil month of Chittirai (April - May), Aadi Swati festival for Kulasekara Alvar, Navaratri during September - October and Vaikunta Ekadasi during Margali (December - January) being the most prominent.
 The temple is maintained and administered by Kanyakumari Devasthanam.

 Legend

 As per Hindu legend, Saptarishis, the seven sages of Hindu Mythology are believed to have worshipped Vishnu at this place.
 Vishnu was pleased by their devotion and appeared at this place.

 As per another legend, king Kulasekara, who would go on to become Kulashekhara Alwar came to this place after a conquest.
 His horse was lost and he was in search of the horse.
 He found that the horse was grazing peacefully on the banks of Soma Tirtham, the temple tank.
 After bathing in the tank, he felt rejuvanted worshipping the Vishnu temple in the banks.
 He is believed to have constructed the temple and named the place Thiruvanparisaram (pari in Tamil indicates horse).
 Thiru indicates respect, vazh means live and marban indicates the heart of the person.
-Since Vishnu held his consort in his heart in this place, he is commonly referred Thiruvazhmarban.